-The Wandle Studio Prize is a financially supported residency and career opportunity for third year students working in any medium from the BA Fine Art or BA Theatre & Screen pathways at Wimbledon College of Arts, UAL.
-The prize is awarded to either one artist or designer, or a small group/collective.
+The Wandle Studio Prize was a financially supported residency and career opportunity for third year students working in any medium from the BA Fine Art or BA Theatre & Screen pathways at Wimbledon College of Arts, UAL.
+The prize was awarded to either one artist or designer, or a small group/collective.

-The competition is run by Wimbledon College of Arts and the business premises are funded by Office Estates Limited and aims to support students making the early career transition from being undergraduates to professional practitioners.
+The competition was run by Wimbledon College of Arts and the business premises were funded by Office Estates Limited and aimed to support students making the early career transition from being undergraduates to professional practitioners.

-This year there were two outstanding candidates deemed worthy enough that each was awarded the final prize.
-Both winners work in film, theatre and television productions skills: one with special effects and the other focusing on costume design.
+in 2018 there were two outstanding candidates deemed worthy enough that each was awarded the final prize.
+Both winners worked in film, theatre and television productions skills: one with special effects and the other focusing on costume design.

 The first of the winners was Thomas Tuohey, a graduate from BA Technical Arts & Special Effects.
 He proposes to launch a business which would develop his work in creating specialist mechanical and sculptural parts for the burgeoning special effects marketing in film and television.
 He also plans to run short courses from the space, which would focus on teaching basic skills such a life casting for artistic purposes to more advanced materials practice, moulding and 3D mechanical design for printing to other practitioners keen to extend their skills.